choreonoid/choreonoid-doc/en/ros/tank-tutorial/step2.rst

          args="/Tank/joint_state/position[0] /Tank/joint_state/position[1]" />
  </launch>

-Now, if you start the launch file, the graph will be displayed by rqt_graph.
+Now when you start the launch file, rqt_plot will display the graph automatically.

-This concludes step 2.
+This concludes Step 2.